-One reason parents hate to think about their child becoming injured is because children are often vulnerable and helpless, especially when they are very young.
+One reason parents hate to think about their child becoming injured is that children are often vulnerable and helpless, especially when they are very young.
 This is readily apparent in cases where a child is born with a birth injury due to a doctor’s negligence.
 Parents struggle in these situations because they are not only deeply saddened, but they also wonder if they should have done something different that could have averted the injury.

 Parents whose children have sustained serious injury should ask themselves whether they believe their child’s injury is the result of someone’s actions or negligence.
 If the answer to these questions is “no,” then perhaps the law is not on their side for a lawsuit.
 Conversely, if a parent believes someone injured their child purposely, or because they failed to act safely, then perhaps the parent should pursue a legal consultation.

 If your child has experienced an injury and you are wondering whether you could file a lawsuit against the responsible party, it is important to seek legal guidance from an attorney who specializes in personal injury cases involving minors.
 If you reside in the Greater Milwaukee area and believe someone should be responsible for your child’s injury, contact the experts at Welcenbach Law Offices.
 With more than 60 years of representing injured persons, you can count on our lawyers to successfully handle all aspects of your child’s personal injury case.
 Contact us today to schedule your free consultation.